Marin Weekend Family Fun for March 16–18

 Saturday & Sunday, 11 am–4 pm

 Drop in for imaginative craft-making based on the Presidio’s natural and cultural heritage.
 Featuring different crafts every weekend!
 With spring just around the corner, the Presidio will be blooming with wildflowers.
-Celebrate the return of our favorite native flowers, like Presidio Clarkia and Lessingia, by making your own native flower magnets!
+Celebrate the return of our favorite native flowers and fliers, like Presidio Clarkia and Green Hairstreak Butterfly by making your own spring natives mobile!
 Drop in anytime between 11 am and 4 pm.
 Free.
 Read about our visit to the Officers' Club here.
 Location: 50 Moraga Avenue, San Francisco.
-For more info, visit their website.
+Event details.

 Spring Lake Regional Park, Santa Rosa